-Go through the whole document and use the method described above to replace other placeholder images.
+Repeat the steps above to replace other placeholder images in your proposal template.
 This is a good time to add your company logo, anywhere you want it to show up.
 We're using the abstract image below as a company logo.

 8. Remove Unwanted Image Placeholders

-Not every page needs multiple images, so sometimes, you'll want to remove unwanted placeholders for a cleaner, fresher look.
+Not every Word page layout needs multiple images.
+In that case, you'll want to remove unwanted placeholders for a cleaner, fresher look.
 For example, we added the logo on the page below, but there's an extra image placeholder we don't need.

-The page looks much better once that's gone.
+The Word page layout looks much better once that's gone.

 Follow the same process to remove other unwanted image placeholders.